egorina/egorina.github.io/_pages/about.md

   - /about.html
 ---

 I am a postdoctoral associate in the Leitner Program on Political Economy at Yale University.
-I've completed my PhD program in Political Science and MSc in Statistics at University of California, Los Angeles.
+I received my PhD in Political Science and MSc in Statistics from University of California, Los Angeles.
 My research applies a mixture of machine learning, causal inference, and large-scale data to the study of communication technology’s effects on society and political behavior.

 My dissertation explores the information tools employed by modern non-democratic leaders to maintain political control and their citizens’ probable responses to the strategies these tools make possible.
 My focus is primarily on non-democratic government hiring of agents to impersonate ordinary citizens and engage online and offline with members of the political opposition.